est31/giv/README.md

 - [gitj](https://github.com/chjj/gitj) gitk in your terminal (unmaintained)
 - [gitt](https://github.com/medwards/gitt) - Git repository viewer for your terminal
 - [gitui](https://github.com/gitui-org/gitui) - Blazing 💥 fast terminal-ui for git

+## MSRV policy

+We depend on a bunch of components, but we try to support rust versions at least 6 releases back.

 ### License
 [license]: #license